viki-org/storm-docker/README.md

 Do not be alarmed by the `docker rm` commands in the script.
 Rebuilding the Docker images after a `docker rm` is faster than running the `rebuild.sh` script for the first time as results are being cached.

-## FAQ - Debugging stuff to do with Docker containers

-**NOTE:** This section is written from my memory (which tends to be vague) so it may not be as accurate as the sections above.
-In fact, you should correct the information here should you discover any mistakes.

-#### Qn: storm-alerts has been running for some time but for some reason it went down.
-I do not see the storm-docker containers when I run `docker ps` .
-What's wrong?

-**Answer:** Most likely your Docker containers were killed using `docker stop` or `docker kill` (and perhaps followed by `docker rm`).
-Do a `docker ps -a` and check if the containers are around.
-If the containers are around, then they were most likely killed by `docker stop` or `docker kill`.
-If you do not see the containers from the output of `docker ps -a`, most probably they were removed using `docker rm`.

-In any case, the simplest solution is to execute the `destroy-storm.sh` script in this repository, followed by the `make` command to rebuild the Docker images, then the `start-storm.sh` script (this might not work).

-If that fails, seek help from someone, preferrably in the following order:

-- someone who has directly worked on this repository
-- someone who is experienced in Docker

-Alternatively, you could go learn Docker yourself and figure things out.
-The [official Docker documentation](http://docs.docker.io/) is **awesome** and it'll take only one or two afternoons' worth of time to read them.